Restoring Accessibility During Urban Rail Disruptions via Bus Network Redesign: Methodology

 Following the gravity-based definition of accessibility~\cite{miller2020measuring}, we interpret accessibility as the number of opportunities reachable within a given travel time.
 We make the assumption that all trips start and end at the centroids.
 Accessibility of a centroid $c_i \in \pazocal{C}$ is then given by:

-where $O_{c_j}$ is the number of opportunities within the tile with centroid $c_j$ and $T_{\pazocal{G}}(c_i, c_j)$ is the shortest travel time between centroids $c_i$ and $c_j$, considering that trips can combine multiple lines and can also include walk from $c_i$ to $c_j$ or to/from some intermediate stops; Subscript $\pazocal{G}$ indicates that travel time depends on PT structure $\pazocal{G}$. {}{Indeed, if the PT structure changes (for instance some edges are no more available because of disruption), some shortest paths may change accordingly, resulting in a change in travel time~$T_\pazocal G(c_i, c_j)$.} Let $\pazocal{G}^o$ be the original PT structure before disruption, and $\pazocal{G}^\text{DISR}$ be the disrupted PT structure.
+where $O_{c_j}$ is the number of opportunities within the tile with centroid $c_j$ and $T_{\pazocal{G}}(c_i, c_j)$ is the shortest travel time between centroids $c_i$ and $c_j$, considering that trips can combine multiple lines and can also include walk from $c_i$ to $c_j$ or to/from some intermediate stops; Subscript $\pazocal{G}$ indicates that travel time depends on PT structure $\pazocal{G}$.
+To implement this accessibility measure, we partition the study area using a regular tessellation with 1-kilometer grid cells, where centroids are defined as geometric centers of each tile.
+The 1-kilometer grid size balances computational efficiency with spatial precision, representing a reasonable walking distance while capturing accessibility variations in suburban areas with sparse public transport networks.
+Note that $O_{c_j}$ is an input parameter, exogenously determined.
+Indeed, if the PT structure changes (for instance some edges are no more available because of disruption), some shortest paths may change accordingly, resulting in a change in travel time~$T_\pazocal G(c_i, c_j)$.
+Let $\pazocal{G}^o$ be the original PT structure before disruption, and $\pazocal{G}^\text{DISR}$ be the disrupted PT structure.
 Then, it's easy to show that:

 Our problem consists in finding a new PT structure $\pazocal{G}$ such as to maximize the overall accessibility index: